Coastal-Wolf/WolfVue/README.md

 3. Add documentation for fine-tuning YOLO models

-I will do this once ive re-learned how to do this myself.
+I will do this once ive re-learned how to do this myself

+## Potential feature ideas

+1. figure out how to do things like automating animal size and color calculations, determine if possible and how to implement.

+2. Research a potential option for  image segmentation, might have to use a different model and make it an option, as it will be slower

 ## Contributing